-- What investments is the project team planning to make to ensure workers have the skills needed for the jobs that will be created? - How will worker representatives, if applicable, be engaged in the design and implementation of those training opportunities? - What is your plan for employee retention and advancement?
+- What investments are the project team planning to make to ensure workers have the skills needed for the jobs that will be created? - How will worker representatives, if applicable, be engaged in the design and implementation of those training opportunities? - What is the project team's plan for employee retention and advancement?